British certification and Audio-Visual Expenditure Credit (AVEC) / Video Games Expenditure Credit (VGEC) FAQ

 3. Application Assigned

 Your project is then assigned to one of the analysts in the team who will be in touch to ask any initial questions or request any documents which may be missing.
 The new application system means that if there is any missing detail or if anything needs updating within the application this can be sent back to you by the analyst for you to update.
-You will receive an e-mail to confirm the application has been unsubmitted and you need go back into your account to correct the form where indicated and re-submit it, the analyst will then receive an e-mail to say you have sent the form back.
+If that happens you will receive an e-mail to confirm the application has been unsubmitted and that you need go back into your account to correct the form where indicated and re-submit it, the analyst will then receive an e-mail to say you have sent the form back.

 If you don’t hear from us straight away, don’t worry, it’s likely due to a high number of applications or because we don’t have any questions for you at this point.